 The Brass Academy tutors are chosen from amongst the finest performers and teachers in the UK.
 They are experienced in working with students of all ages, and combine immense technical knowledge and musicianship with the ability and enthusiasm to pass on their skills to the next generation of brass musicians.

-On each of our courses, the tutors will vary depending on availability: we only work with the very best in the profession and therefore any of our courses will be staffed by outstanding tutors, but if any particular tutor's presence on a course is of particular importance to you, please check with us before booking a place.
+We only work with the very best in the profession, and all of our courses will be staffed by outstanding tutors.
+The tutors on each of our courses will vary somewhat depending on availability: if a particular tutor's presence on a course is of great importance to you, please check with us before booking a place.

 Philippe is the Principal Trumpet with the BBC National Orchestra of Wales, international soloist and Yamaha clinician and artist.